openthread/ot-docs/site/en/reference/cli/concepts/coap.md

 On the CoAP client node, perform the following steps:

-1. Start the CoAP service:
+1. Start the CoAP agent:

    ```
    > coap start